IlyaMurashkaSharekey/add-labels-to-issue/README.md

-# add-labels-to-issue v1
+# delete-labels-from-issue v1
-The GitHub Action to add labels to issue or PR.
-This Action (written in JavaScript) wraps the "[Add labels to an issue](https://docs.github.com/en/rest/reference/issues#add-labels-to-an-issue)" REST API.
+The GitHub Action to delete labels from issue or PR.
+This Action (written in JavaScript) wraps the "[Delete labels from an issue](https://octokit.github.io/rest.js/v18#issues-delete-label)" REST API.

 ## Inputs
 ### 1. `repository`